India's military hunts rebels after deadly attacks in remote state

 For decades, the Bodos have been fighting for a state of their own called Bodoland, accusing New Delhi of plundering their state's resources and flooding the area with outsiders.
 The group follows a distinctive culture and speaks a Tibeto-Burman language.

-A military official said helicopters were scouring the jungles of Assam to track down militants trying to flee to Bhutan and the neighboring Indian state of Arunachal Pradesh, which has thickly forested mountains.
+A military official said helicopters were scouring the jungles of Assam to track down militants trying to flee to Bhutan and the neighbouring Indian state of Arunachal Pradesh, which has thickly forested mountains.

 About 5,000 additional soldiers have been deployed to Assam in response to this week's attacks, the government said.